 Exhibits are divided and sequenced in such a manner whereby visitors are taken on a ‘Journey of Water’.
 These areas include the Flooded Forest, the Coast, and the Jewels of the Jungle among others, all of which are inspired by various geographical zones in which different types of wildlife flourish.
 There are also type-specific areas such as the Electric Zone which houses aquatic life such as the electric eel and the electric catfish as well as the Weird and Wonderful, an area exhibiting the less conventional but nevertheless fascinating creatures such as the venomous stonefish and pinecone fish.
 Probably the most impressive of these exhibit areas is the Oceanarium, basically a 90m underwater tunnel in which visitors are treated to an open sea display where they can get up close with many wonders of the ocean such as sharks, giant stingrays and turtles.
 There is also an interactive area known as the Touch Pool which is basically Aquaria KLCC’s very own petting zoo.
 Here, visitors can physically interact with bamboo sharks, horseshoe crabs and horned sea starfish.
 Aquaria KLCC conducts feeding sessions every day (some exhibits daily, some exhibits on selected days) and potential visitors should look up the feeding times as these feeding sessions can further enrich the overall experience.

-Aquaria KLCC is open every day of the week.
-On weekdays, it is open from 11am to 8pm while on weekends and public holidays, it opens half an hour earlier at 10.30am.
-Admissions are allowed until 7pm.
+Aquaria KLCC is open every day of the week from 10am to 7pm.
+Admissions are allowed until 6pm.

-The admission fee is RM50 for adults, RM40 for children between 3 to 12 years old and RM30 for senior citizens (60 years old and above).
-MyKad/MyKid holders pay RM35 for adults, RM25 for children and senior citizens.
+The admission fee is RM75 for adults, RM65 for children between 3 to 12 years old and RM65 for senior citizens (60 years old and above).
+MyKad/MyKid holders pay RM52 for adults, RM42 for children and senior citizens.
 Admission for all infants below the age of 3 is free.
 These fees are definitely worth paying for taking into consideration all of the natural wonders that are in store for visitors at Aquaria KLCC, making it a location that should not be missed by anybody who happens to be in the area be it a tourist or a KL local.

 How to get to Aquaria KLCC

 Visitors who come from Suria KLCC (or Putra LRT Station) can take the walkway through the underpass tunnel connecting from the lower-ground level of Suria KLCC (next to Cold Storage) to the Kuala Lumpur Convention Centre.
-From here it’s a 5 minute walk through the tunnel to Aquaria KLCC.
-From Bukit Bintang, you can exit Pavilion KL via the pedestrian walkway, and walk to the Convention Centre in 5 minutes.
+From here it’s a 5 minute walk through the underpass to Aquaria KLCC.
+From Bukit Bintang, you can exit Pavilion KL via the elevated pedestrian walkway, and walk to the Convention Centre in less than 5 minutes.
+Coming from outside KLCC, consider taking a Grab to KLCC Convention Centre.

 Contact details & address Aquaria KLCC